2024-25 Student & Parent Handbook

 Expectations based on TPS Virtues – Pursue virtuous behavior by treating others as you wish to be treated, with respect, compassion and dignity; and do everything possible to maintain peace.

 TPS Code Based on Parent & Student Compact and California Ed Code – Fighting, harassment, bullying or intimidation are not tolerated.
 Students may not cause or attempt to cause or threaten to cause physical injury to another person(s) or willfully use force or violence upon the person of another.
 Students may not harass, threaten or intimidate any student, including a student who is a complaining witness or a witness in a school disciplinary proceeding for the purpose of either preventing that pupil from being a witness or retaliating against that student for being a witness, or both.
 Nor may students engage or attempt to engage in any form of hazing.
+For additional information, please review the TPS Board Policy 5018 – Bullying Prevention Policy.

 First Consequence – One to five-day suspension and possible referral to TPS Expulsion Panel for exclusion from school, and possible law enforcement involvement.